TEN-framework/ten_framework/docs/tutorials/how_to_run_local_model_in_python_extensions.md

         gc.collect()
         torch.cuda.empty_cache()
         torch.distributed.destroy_process_group()
-        print("Successfully delete the llm pipeline and free the GPU memory!")
+        print("Successfully deleted the LLM pipeline and freed GPU memory!") ten_env.on_deinit_done()

-        ten_env.on_deinit_done()
 ```

+This ensures efficient memory management, especially when working with GPU resources.

 ## Summary

-In the TEN Python extension, running a local model is almost indistinguishable from a native Python development experience.
-By placing model loading and unloading in the appropriate extension lifecycle methods and designing the extension's input and output well, you can easily run a local model in a Python extension and interact with it.
+Running a local model in a TEN Python extension is similar to native Python development.
+By loading and unloading the model in the appropriate extension lifecycle methods, you can easily integrate local AI models and interact with them effectively.